manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

                       int offset = 0,
                       int count = data.length - offset) {...}

-valueOf(array) // use default args for offet and count valueOf(array, 2) // use default args for count valueOf(array, count:20) // use default arg just for offset by naming count argument
+valueOf(array) // use defaults for offset and count valueOf(array, 2) // use default for count
+valueOf(array, count:20) // use default for offset by naming count
 ```

 Optional parameters and named arguments are fully integrated in both **IntelliJ IDEA** and **Android Studio**.